Last Updated: July 2019

 Update: edited the above to clarify my reasons for not being interested in Yukimura’s route.
 Some readers super love him, though, so make your own decision, obviously.
 I’d also like to add that I ended up only playing one of Ieyasu’s routes because he’s just too rude.
-I’ve never really been into tsundere love interests—or really any love interest where the guy continues to be cold or mean after he develops feelings for the PC.
+I’ve never really been into tsundere love interests—or really any love interest where the guy continues to be cold or mean after he develops feelings for the MC.
 I especially don’t like it when the guy expects the gal to read his mind or to be content with brief, stoic displays of affection because they’re too immature to say “I love you.”
 Anyway, the routes I’ve liked the most from beginning to end have been Hideyoshi and Mitsunari.
 Both are really sweet.
 However, if you want INTENSITY and some seriously alpha behavior, go for either Nobunaga or Kenshin.
-Masamune and Shingen fall in between sweet and intense.
+Masamune and Shingen both fall somewhere in between sweet and intense.

 Your Mileage May Vary.